sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

      app: myapp
      type: back-end

-## targetPort - port where the backend is exposed
+targetPort - port where the backend is exposed:

-## port - where the service is exposed
+port - where the service is exposed:

 create clusterip service: